thomkell/thomkell.github.io/index.md

 ## Welcome to My Site

-Hi, I’m Thomas, a Data Scientist, Machine Learning Engineer, and AI Researcher specializing in medical imaging AI and digital pathology.
-With a strong background in computational science and data science, I work on developing scalable AI solutions to improve diagnostics and enhance patient care.
+Hi, I’m Thomas - an AI Researcher specializing in medical imaging and digital pathology.
+With a background in computational science and data science, I develop scalable AI solutions that support diagnostics and improve healthcare outcomes.

-Currently, I focus on building machine learning workflows, developing models, and optimizing AI pipelines for digital pathology at the Ellison Medical Institute.
-My work includes leveraging vector-based machine learning, cloud computing, and advanced data processing techniques to analyze complex medical datasets and deliver impactful, scalable solutions.
-Previously, I worked on projects such as COPD severity staging using deep learning and parallelizing neural networks for faster and more efficient predictions.
+Previously, I worked as an AI Research Engineer at the Ellison Medical Institute in Los Angeles, where I built machine learning workflows, optimized AI pipelines, and applied foundation models to complex pathology datasets.
+Earlier projects include deep learning for COPD severity staging and parallelized neural networks for efficient prediction.

+I am now beginning my PhD in artificial intelligence and medical imaging, continuing my focus on advancing AI-driven approaches for healthcare.
+In my free time, I explore ways to bring AI into companies’ daily operations, making advanced technologies more accessible and impactful beyond research.

-I’m passionate about solving meaningful challenges in healthcare and beyond through AI and enjoy collaborating in dynamic, innovative environments to drive progress.
+I’m passionate about tackling meaningful challenges through AI and enjoy collaborating in innovative, interdisciplinary environments to translate research into real-world impact.